pepopowitz/cypress-is-neat/slides/src/05-verdict.md

 Notes:

+But the thing I've most learned from Cypress

+is that we no longer need to be bound to the pyramid.

 Now that integration & e2e tests are so much easier with Cypress,

-we don't have to be bound to the pyramid.

 We can use a shape that makes most sense to us